 A cold and drought-hardy variety that hails from Texas, the Texas Clematis is also known as the Scarlet Clematis or by its latin name (Clematis texensis).
 This particular variety of clematis can grow up to 15 feet tall and three feet wide and is beloved for its blue-green leaves that come into stark contrast with the scarlet red petals of each flower.

 Like many other clematis on this list, the Texas Clematis prefers full sun or part shade and to be planted in rich, well-draining soil.
-This clematis blooms from mid-summer into early fall and requires a “hard pruning”, meaning you’ll cut it back to a set of promising buds in early spring.
+This plant blooms from mid-summer into early fall and requires a “hard pruning”, meaning you’ll cut back your clematis plant to a set of promising buds in early spring.

 8. ‘Perle d’Azur Clematis